ismumhossain/ismumhossain/README.md

 # Hi there :wave:, I am Ismum Hossain

-I am a smart contract/blockchain developer.
+I am a software/blockchain developer.
 ---

 I love to read books :book: and I live to learn.